-I took about an hour last night and created the cards from the Stampin’ Up®!
-Paper Pumpkin kit for February.
+I took about an hour last night and created the cards from the February Paper Pumpkin kit from Stampin’ Up®!
 They were very quick and easy to assemble and I love how they turned out.
 The kit comes with a mini Blackberry Bliss ink pad, but I also used a couple of other ink colors from my own supplies.
 I used Lost Lagoon for the thank you card and Tangerine Tango for one of the birthday card designs.

 After finishing the cards from the kit, I had quite a few sequins left over.
 I was trying to decide what I wanted to do with them when I realized there were probably enough left to make a shaker card.
 I’ve also wanted to try my handle at adding color to some white glitter tape, so I combined the two ideas and came up with this cute Easter shaker card.

 To start, I created all my strips of glitter tape.
 I tore of pieces about three inches long and put them on my silicon mat.
 Using sponge daubers, I applied ink to each strip.
 Since this card is going to be for Easter, I thought it would be fun to create a rainbow with my tape strips.
 The colors I used (from top to bottom in the photo above) are: